YottaDB/YDBRust/ARCHITECTURE.md

 Currently, the `simple_api` works like this:

-There is a public-facing `buffers` struct which allows arbitrary changes.
+1. `Key` allow arbitrary *immutable* access to the buffer of subscripts.
+This allows viewing the length and searching for subscripts, among other things.
+2. `Key` allows for select *mutable* access to the buffer of subscripts.
-This allows code like this to compile:
+  That allows code like this to compile:

 ```rust
 let mut key = Key::variable("^hello");
 key.push("world");
 key[1] = "Philadelphia";
 ```

+Arbitrary mutable access was removed because it makes the API hard to read: not all methods on `Vec` are relevant, so `Key` only exposes the ones that are useful.

 However, there is a problem:
 [`Vec`], the dynamically resizable array type in Rust, is not FFI-compatible